the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 Other influential definitions of free and open-source software include: The Debian project's [Debian Free Software Guidelines (DFSG)](https://www.debian.org/social_contract#guidelines), and the open source initiative (OSI)'s [Open Source Definition](https://opensource.org/osd/).
 The terms 'Free'/'Libre' & 'Open-Source' software are often used somewhat interchangeably, but have different connotations.
-The use of 'free software' typically denotes a more hardline political commitment to the ideals of the free software movement, and is associated with a preference for copy-left licenses.
+The use of 'free software' typically denotes a more hardline political commitment to the ideals of the free software movement, and is associated with a preference for copyleft licenses.
 The name 'open-source' places the emphasis on freedom 1 and could more readily be confused with the concept of 'source available' software, based on a naive interpretation of the name.
 'Open-source' is associated with, if not a preference for, then a more favourable view of, permissive licenses.